Vaizeenu/google_search_results/README.md

 a recreation of the google search results page, for educational purposes

 ## Things I won't / can't do:
     - Can't add the "fade out" transparency on the "images" section.
 Tried some combination of ::before, but it doesn't work, at least not without spending way too much time on this, so I moved on and hopefully will be able to learn that trick at some point.
-PS using only CSS.
+P.S. using only CSS.
 For future reference, possible solution here: https://stackoverflow.com/questions/12779776/linear-fade-out-div-content-and-border-solid-at-top-to-transparent-at-bottom.
     - Didn't change the color in the results part after the right arrow thingy.
 It is a lighter grey.
-I was kinda bored changing in, even though I know how to do it.
-At this point in recreating the webpage, i'd rather finish the webpage than lose time on this minor detail. example: I won't change the www.website.com -> ***This Part of the link***
+At this point in recreating the webpage, i'd rather finish the webpage than lose time on this minor detail. example: I won't change the
+    "www.website.com ->  ***This Part of the link***"
     - Haven't changed the color and won't make the minor adjustment in the position of the downward arrow in  roughly the same spot as the above part.
+    - Won't make the bubble in "images for build this webpage" into a link.
+I know how to do it and at this point it's just a time sink, since I'd rather finish the project sooner and move on to the next webpage project.

 - dot matrix by Creative Stall from the Noun Project
 - X by Richard Kunák from the Noun Project